 The Kittredge-to-Balch transaction did not include the present site of Wedgwood Presbyterian Church at 8008 35th Ave NE.
 The house of the previous owner, Andrew Larsen, was on that corner which he had owned since the early 1900s.
 In the 1940s the church purchased the site of Larsen’s house and planned to build their new building, to move their church from its previous location at the corner of NE 95th Street.

-Since the properties sold to him by the Kittredge sisters were on the arterial 35th Ave NE, Balch built commercial buildings there.
+Since the properties sold to him by the Kittredge sisters faced on the arterial 35th Avenue NE, Balch built commercial buildings there.
 He wanted Wedgwood to have a range of services including stores and offices, so he built a row of medical-dental buildings.
 The buildings on that block were designed by Grainger & Thomas, the same architectural firm Balch had worked with for the original plat of Wedgwood houses in the early 1940s.
 The medical-dental buildings were constructed in the period 1948-1952.

 From Balch to Birds